zazuko/expressive-rdf-mapper/documentation/mapping-language.md

 ### source-group

 Optionally, several `logical-source`s can be grouped together.
 Information that is identical for all the `logical-source`s within the group can be declared on group level, in order to avoid repetition.
 Like their `type` and `source`, if applicable.

 For CSV sources, also `null` (the missing value indicator) and `dialect` can be declared on group level.

-For XML sources, also `xml-namespace-extension` can be declared on group level.
+For XML sources and with *carml* output, also `xml-namespace-extension` can be declared on group level.

 ```
 source-group permits {